mike442144/seenreq/README.md

 # seenreq
-A library to test if a url is crawled, usually used in a web crawler
+A library to test if a url(request) is crawled, usually used in a web crawler.
+Compatible with `request` and `node-webcrawler`